Margaret Hamilton (actress): Personal life

 Hamilton became close friends with The Wizard of Oz castmate Judy Garland, acting as a mentor and confidant.
 While filming Babes in Arms the same year with Garland, Garland would ask Hamilton to spend time in her dressing room with her, as her mother wouldn't berate her in the presence of another adult.
 Garland affectionately referred to Hamilton as "my witch".
-Hamilton also remained a lifelong friend of The Wizard of Oz castmate Ray Bolger (who played the Scarecrow).
-Hamilton was a regular parishioner of the Presbyterian church.
+Hamilton also remained a lifelong friend of The Wizard of Oz castmate Ray Bolger (who played the Scarecrow), and was also close friends with Harpo Marx.

 Final years and death

 Hamilton's early experience as a teacher fueled a lifelong interest in educational issues.
 She served on the Beverly Hills Board of Education from 1948 to 1951 and was a Sunday school teacher during the 1950s.
 Hamilton lived in New York City for most of her adult life, and summered in a cottage on Cape Island, Southport, Maine.
 She was a guest speaker at a University of Connecticut children's literature class.

 Hamilton later moved to Millbrook, New York.
 She was admitted to a nursing home in Salisbury, Connecticut, six months before her death from a suspected heart attack on May 16, 1985, at the age of 82.
 Hamilton's remains were cremated.